-- If you value is high you are also in good shape - these high density guys have high overall scores, but are protected by their relative density - lots of plaque, but nicely consolidated with Ca - nature is working well for them.
+- If your density value is high you may also be in ok shape - these high density guys have high overall scores, but are protected by their relative density - lots of plaque, but nicely consolidated with Ca - nature is working well for them.

 - the problem guys are the ones with high score and high volume - these have high plaque burden and it is not stabilized adequately by nice dense calcification !